junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 That's a statement, not a question.

 Castiel is unsure if he should answer.
 He looks up, hesitant.
 "Y-Yes.
-You agreed to help find the person who killed me and my family.
-I thought the least I could do is to make you some coffee."
+You agreed to help find the person who killed my family and me.
+I thought the least I could do was to make you some coffee."

 Dean smiles, turning to make himself the coffee, pouring the beans into the grinder and the powder into the coffee machine.
 When the room starts flowing with the sweet fragrance of freshly brewed coffee, he says, "Thanks for the effort, Cas.
 But don't stress out, I won't ask you to share the rent or anything."